Ghee has long been a staple in Indian cuisine and recently become quite popular in certain circles elsewhere.

 Next, the remaining oil (the ghee) is allowed to cool until it becomes warm.
 It's then strained before being transferred to jars or containers.

-It can easily be made at home using grass-fed butter, as shown in this recipe.
+It can easily be made at home using grass-fed butter.

-Bottom Line: Ghee can be made by heating butter to remove water and milk solids from the fat.
+Summary Ghee can be made by heating butter to remove the water and milk solids from the fat.

 Ghee and butter have similar nutritional compositions and culinary properties, although there are a few differences.